-- pork and beans - any flavor will do
+- pork and beans – any type will do

 - black beans – adds depth to the recipe